 specify the conditions that a job must meet. qualifiers is any number or combination of the following qualifiers, separated by commas and all enclosed in parentheses.
 Omitted qualifiers are not considered in the selection of jobs.
 Only one occurrence of each qualifier is allowed.
 If neither job-number nor qualifiers is specified, the spooler displays the status of all jobs on the system.

 '''

 COLLECT $process-name

 '''

 selects all jobs collected by this collector.
+See Appendix H, Migration Considerations for Pre-D41 Spooler Versions for an example.

 '''

 DATAFILE data-filename

 '''